lasiporu1/CHHMS-CAPD/PROJECT_SUMMARY.md

 ## Summary

-This Hospital Patient Management System is a **complete, functional, and production-ready** application that fully implements all 5 requested requirements:
+This Woard & Clinic Management System is a **complete, functional, and production-ready** application that fully implements all 5 requested requirements:

 1. ✅ **User Management** - Complete with authentication and roles
 2. ✅ **Doctors Master File** - Full CRUD operations